Have you ever thought to yourself how long does it take to clear a bad credit history? Of can I fix my credit myself? These are all legit questions!

 Second, once I turned 18 I applied and was approved for a Student Credit Card.
 Student Credit Cards are unique in that they provide financial education, better support, and payment alerts.
 They are designed to help students get started off in the right direction with their credit.

-I have always been the kind of person who gets a rush when looking at my credit report.
+I’ve always been the kind of person who gets a rush when looking at my credit report.
 I know, sounds like a pretty boring thing to get excited over!
-I like to examine the different sections and think of ways that I can improve my credit score.
+But I really like to examine the different sections and think of various ways that I can improve my credit score.

 I get a kick out of seeing it raise just a single digit.
 I always knew that having good credit would benefit me in various ways throughout my adulthood.